yh-sg/HonnoMushi/README.md

       - This project will help us review and improve on what we had learnt so far from our work and self-studies.
 Start simple first!
 Remind each other^^

 2. #### Overview (Summary) of the project
-    -	To create a simple book app for users to look at the book details, to search for the book that they want to read.
-See more specific of the books review e.g., goodread.api.
+    -	To create a simple book app for users to look at the book details, to search for the book that they want to read together with pagination.

 3. #### Webpage Design
   ![Books](https://user-images.githubusercontent.com/61861009/120096070-f6b25880-c15b-11eb-938f-4ee972d229e3.png)